-- mix opioids together
+- mixes opioids together

-Certain risk factors can lead to intoxication.
-For example, elderly patients may forget that they already took their medication and accidentally take another dose.
-Separating medications by daily dosage can help ensure that you don’t take more than the recommended amount.
+For example, people age 65 or older or those with memory issues may forget that they’ve taken their medication and accidentally take another dose.
+Separating medications by daily dosage can prevent someone from taking more than the recommended amount.

-- small (constricted) pupils
+- small or constricted pupils

-- slowed breathing
+- slowed or absent breathing